Uganda election: Bobi Wine says military raids home | DW | 15.01.2021

 "We are in serious trouble," he tweeted.

+So far, Museveni has gained 63% of the vote with 3.9 million votes, while main challenger Bobi Wine is trailing with 29%, or 1.4 million votes.

-Wine, a popular musician who entered politics, earlier claimed the election had been marred by "widespread fraud."
+Wine, a popular musician who entered politics, claims the election had been marred by "widespread fraud."

 "I am very confident that we defeated the dictator by far.
 I call upon all Ugandans to reject the blackmail.
 We have certainly won the election and we've won it by far," Wine told journalists.